These are the most commonly asked questions about adrenal fatigue.

 The adrenal glands are two small glands, about the size of large grapes, which sit over the kidneys.
 They are located towards the back of the body, near the bottom of the ribs on each side of the spine.

 Yes.
 The most accurate and valuable test for detecting Adrenal Fatigue is a saliva adrenal hormone test for cortisol.
-This is a simple and relatively inexpensive test that has recently become available from a few labs such as Medlab in New Zealand.
-A kit can be obtained from your practitioner and the test completed at home by simply producing saliva and spitting into the test tubes 4 times throughout a 24 hour day.
-This test can be done for you privately through Medlab in New Zealand through you health-care professional.
-Nutrisearch, the exclusive agents for Dr. Wilson’s products and protocols in NZ regularly hold workshops to teach and train physicians in the correct interpretation of salivary hormone testing.
-There are some other lab tests but they need special interpretation by practitioners to recognize and treat Adrenal Fatigue.
+This is a simple and relatively inexpensive test that has recently become available from a few labs in the United States, England, Australia and New Zealand. .
+A kit can be obtained from your health care practitioner and the test completed at home by simply producing saliva and spitting into the test tubes 4 times throughout a 24 hour day.
+There are some other lab tests but they need special interpretation by practitioners to recognise and treat Adrenal Fatigue.

 Although Adrenal Fatigue may only last a short while, especially if it was caused by one transient stressful event, it can debilitating and last for many years – even a lifetime – without proper treatment.
 However, with proper treatment, most people can fully recover from Adrenal Fatigue.

 Yes, children are susceptible to the same causative factors for Adrenal Fatigue as adults.
 Children whose mothers had Adrenal Fatigue during their gestation and/or birth are especially vulnerable to lowered adrenal function.
 These children are often more sickly, have less ability to handle stressful situations, and take longer to recover from illnesses.
 However, they too can greatly benefit from proper adrenal support and healthy lifestyle choices.
-We often see adolescents and young adults in the clinic with post-viral fatigue syndromes along with Adrenal Fatigue, who benefit tremendously from Dr. Wilson’s Adrenal Fatigue Program.
+I have often see adolescents and young adults in the clinic with post-viral fatigue syndromes along with Adrenal Fatigue.

 Frequency of occurrence varies with each person.
 Some people have only 1 episode of Adrenal Fatigue during their lifetime, some have several, and others experience chronic Adrenal Fatigue from which they never recover.
 Whether the Adrenal Fatigue is infrequent, or chronic, proper adrenal support will make all the difference.